DHBW-Inf20/SUDOKUH/README.md

 ### Solve Str8ts

-Str8ts is a special variant of sudoku: Here you don't have subgrids and only one big field: So the only conditions are that the same number mustn't be in the same row or column.
-Besides that there can be blocked fields (commonly displayed as black) which can't contain numbers or the predefined numbers in there can not be changed.
-Also there only can be seamless sequences of digits, i.e. streets, in horizontally or vertically connected white fields.
-For the seperation between black and white fields there is a color change button: clicking on it will change the color of the actual chosen cell.
+Str8ts is a special variant of sudoku: Here you don't have sub-grids and only one big field: So the only conditions are that the same number mustn't be in the same row or column.
+Besides that there can be blocked cells (commonly displayed as black) which can't contain numbers or the predefined numbers in there can not be changed.
+Also there only can be seamless sequences of digits, i.e. streets, in horizontally or vertically connected white cells.
+For the seperation between black and white cells there is a color change button: clicking on it will change the color of the actual chosen cell.
 Clicking it again will change it back.
 (Keyboard equivalent: F)

 For solving the sudoku there again is a solve button.
 Clicking on it will fill the sudoku with matching values.
 When the